-The Hokuriku Arch Pass is a joint rail pass from JR East and JR West.
+The Hokuriku Arch Pass is a joint rail pass from JR East and JR West, and costs ¥30,000.
 It covers unlimited rail travel — like the classic, country-wide Japan Rail Pass — but only on select rail lines.
 Fortunately, those select rail lines chart a pretty good route, one that takes you to both major destinations and less-visited, but super interesting ones.
 And you still get to ride the Shinkansen!

-Hokuriku is the name for a region of Honshū (Japan’s main island) on the Japan Sea Coast, comprising the prefectures of Fukui, Ishikawa, Toyama, and (sometimes) Niigata.
-The region is known for traditional culture, dramatic winters, and top tier seafood (among other things).
+Hokuriku is the name for a region of Honshū (Japan’s main island) on the Japan Sea coast, comprising the prefectures of Fukui, Ishikawa, Toyama, and (sometimes) Niigata.
+The region is known for traditional culture, top-tier seafood, and unspoiled nature.

-What is included in the Hokuriku Arch Pass?
+What is covered by the Hokuriku Arch Pass?

 The Hokuriku Arch Pass gives you unlimited travel on the following trains:

-These are all the trains you need to travel between Tokyo and Kansai via Kanazawa and between the major cities in Kansai, plus get to or from the airport at either end.
+These are all the trains you need to travel between Tokyo and Osaka via Kanazawa.
+Plus, it also covers trains between the major cities in the Kansai region (e.g. Osaka to Kyoto), and airport connections in both Tokyo and Kansai.

 What is NOT included in the Hokuriku Arch Pass?

 As with all rail passes, it’s just as important to know what is not covered by the pass.
-Of special note, the following is not included in the Hokuriku Arch Pass:
+Of special note, the following are not included in the Hokuriku Arch Pass:

 JR Hokuriku Arch Pass